nickmorales/imagebreed_dockerfile/README.md

 ## Enabling OpenDroneMap Orthophotomosaic Stitching

-- In the `docker-compose.yml`, use the bind mounts for `var/run/docker.sock` and `/home/production/tmp`.
+- In the `docker-compose.yml`, uncomment the bind mounts for `var/run/docker.sock` and `/home/production/tmp`.

 - Make sure your machine has at least 64GB of RAM.